|

 Christ.
 This is disgusting before the community of faith in the church in Corinth.

+Christian unity was disrupted in the Church in Corinth.
 It is within this purview that Paul admonishes the Corinthian Christians to stay away from idolatry or the

 paying allegiance to things such as wealth, money, prestige and icons of power and politics.
 It is not right for Christians